If you want to grow your business, a good place to start is by reviewing your retail pricing strategies.

 Retailers who sell through multiple channels, such as online and in-store, may choose to set their prices differently depending on the channel.
 Perhaps you want to keep consistent profits, but your brick-and-mortar store has higher operational costs than your online store.
 In this scenario, you would be pricing the products slightly lower online than in the brick-and-mortar location.

 Some online stores also offer an exclusive buy now pay later payment option that is not available in store.
-This can be an additional strategy that can entice consumers to your online shop.
+This can be an additional retail pricing strategy that can entice consumers to your online shop.

 Pros: This strategy can be helpful if you want to promote one channel over another.
 For example, if you’re trying to build your online presence, you can advertise special “online-only” prices.